-A. Children should have 2-3 cups per day.
-Yogurt, cheese, cottage cheese, ice cream, pudding, custard, frozen yogurt are also in the dairy group.
+A. Dietary guidelines recommend children 4-8 years old to have up to 2 1⁄2 cups a day, and children 9-13 years old to have up to 3 cups of dairy per day.
+Yogurt, cheese, cottage cheese, ice cream, pudding, custard, frozen yogurt is also in the dairy group.